Williams beats A’s for third time with third team

 The left-hander made his first start since another spot outing Aug.
 27 at Houston.
 Jason Hammel will return to the rotation Thursday when he rejoins the club from his paternity leave.

-Ken Giles became only the second Phillies pitcher to earn a save this season, finishing the four-hitter.
+Ken Giles became only the second Phillies pitcher to earn a save this season, finishing the four-hitter on his 24th birthday for his first career save.
 Suspended closer Jonathan Papelbon has the other 37.

 Philadelphia earned just its third win in eight games at the Coliseum and improved to 2-4 on its final road trip of the year.